agourlay/omnibus/README.md

  - Updates are streamed by [Server-Sent-Event](http://www.html5rocks.com/en/tutorials/eventsource/basics/) which can be easily consumed by javascript frontends.
  - With reactive modes it is possible to replay specific parts of the events.
  - Subscriptions can be composed via the url keyword `+`.
+ - Most of the features can be accessed via the administration web interface.

 **This is still a work in progress, any API is likely to change**